 It is also recommended to place the humidifier away from the smoke alarm to reduce the chance of steam setting off the alarm.

-Additionally, using a humidifier with a built-in humidistat, which can automatically turn off the unit when the desired humidity level is reached, can also help prevent steam buildup.
+Moreover, a humidifier equipped with a built-in humidistat that automatically switches off when the desired humidity level is attained can further prevent steam buildup.

 You should read the instruction manual and follow the manufacturer’s recommendations for the care of your humidifier.